mhedfeld/Authentico/README.md

 ---

+<a id="usage-guide"></a>
 ## 📖 Usage Guide

+<a id="creating-a-design"></a>
 ### 🖌️ Creating a Design

 1. Type a prompt describing your design in the chat interface, e.g.:
    - "I need a LinkedIn visual for event XY"
    - "Create a banner for product launch"
    - "Design a post about AI safety"

 2. Optionally upload one to three images (supported formats: JPG, PNG, WebP)

 3. The system will:
    - Parse your prompt into headline/subheadline (via LLM or fallback)
    - Generate a deterministic layout plan for Variant A, Variant B and Variant C
    - Render the design on a 1080×1080 canvas

+<a id="refining-designs"></a>
 ### 🔧 Refining Designs

 After a design is created, you can refine it with natural language commands: